Skip to content

 topic-model

-topic-model (alias for lda4hex) fits top model on the hexagon/spot/single cell data.
+topic-model (alias for lda4hex) fits topic model on the hexagon/spot/single cell data.

 Input format